Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 These are combined into:
 - **[Amount](./Amounts.md)** ([glossary](https://agoric.com/documentation/glossary/#amount)):
   Consists of a `value` and a `brand`.
-It is a description of an asset, not an asset itself, having no economic scarcity or economic value.
+It is a description of an asset, not an asset itself, as it has no economic scarcity or economic value.

 So, using the fictional currency Quatloos, you could have an asset described as being "400 Quatloos", where "400" is the value and "Quatloos" is the brand.
 For now, we'll just look at fungible assets